shakes76/PatternAnalysis-2023/recognition/styleGAN_s4614899/README.md

 The transformations applied here are straightforward and commonly used:
 - firstly resize all images to ensure the sizes are all consistent;
 - convert the images to Pytorch Tensor;
-- randomly and horizontally flip the images with a probablity of 0.5, as a data augmentaion method;
+- randomly and horizontally flip the images with a probablity of 0.5, as a data augmentation method;
 - finally normalize the Tensor images by setting their means and standard deviations to 0.5 for all channels.

 Note that due to the limitation of GPU memory, the batch size used is 16, but could be further optimized with more memory allocated.